How Much Does a Dormer Addition Cost in 2025?

 • If it makes sense, combine your dormer addition project with other projects, like roof replacement.

-• Take care of the interior painting task yourself to save on labor costs.
+• Handle the interior painting yourself to trim labor costs.

 • Design a dormer space that minimizes the need for new electrical or plumbing work.